 - Make a list of everyone who will need to know your new living arrangements

 - Tell your medical team you will be moving.
 You might need to register with a new GP and your care might need to be transferred to a different hospital

 - Think about how to make your new home as safe as possible.
 The safety page has lots of tips about safety at home

 - Moving out of home for the first time is challenging.
 Be aware of your feelings and seek help if you’re finding things hard.
 It’s OK to ask for help

 - Talk to your neighbours, friends, and family to make sure that you have support from your loved ones and community

 Money and benefits

 Learning to manage your money is an essential skill for living independently.
-There’s more info on the money and benefits page.
+There’s more info on the benefits, money and benefits page.